liyipeng3/gone-web/README.md

 # gone-web

-This is a blog built with typescript, next.js and tailwindcss.
+This is a blog built with TypeScript, Next.js and Tailwind CSS.

 I write it for me, but if you find it useful, that's great, if you can help me improve it, that's even better.

+## Features

+- Modern user interface design
+- Responsive layout for various devices
+- Blog post creation, editing, and management
+- User comment system
+- Personal dashboard
+- Search functionality
+- Accessibility support

 ## Getting Started